mateusjunges/laravel-kafka/docs/consuming-messages/5-message-handlers.md

 $consumer = \Junges\Kafka\Facades\Kafka::consumer()->withHandler(new Handler)
 ```

-The `KafkaConsumerMessage` contract gives you some handy methods to get the message properties:
+The `ConsumerMessage` contract gives you some handy methods to get the message properties:

 - `getKey()`: Returns the Kafka Message Key
 - `getTopicName()`: Returns the topic where the message was published